berryywise/berryywise/README.md

 A full stack e-commerce website for high end furniture.
 Based on a collabration with a designer on dribbble.
 Business impression, add furniture to cart with global state management, and mobile friendly.
+(Server side is being implemented as we speak! :) )

 -----------------------------